13 benefits of wearing sunglasses

 Is it OK to wear sunglasses all the time?

 Yes, it's perfectly OK to wear sunglasses all the time.
 UV protective sunglasses will protect your eyes and surrounding skin from ultraviolet light.
 Sunglasses help reduce the chances of certain eye conditions such as pterygium, cancer or macular degeneration.
-However, it's recommended to take them off indoors and in dark environments as this can lead to eye strain.

 What does it mean if someone wears sunglasses all the time?